jennur/asteroids/README.md

 # Asteroids

-Me trying to make a solar system 🪐
+Me trying to make a solar system ☄️🪐

+Everything you want is in the frontend folder